The Nanosuit wiki last edited by Deusoma on 07/30/13 10:36PM

 Enhanced Abilities of the original Nanosuit:

 - Strength - Nanites supercharge the soldier's muscles, allowing them to exert superhuman force through their limbs.
-Selecting this mode allows the player to jump much higher, reduces recoil on their weapons (due to their stronger arms being able to hold the weapon stiller), and makes their punches strong enough to kill enemy soldiers in a single blow and knock down solid walls.
+Selecting this mode allows the player to jump much higher, throw objects further, reduces recoil on their weapons (due to their stronger arms being able to hold the weapon stiller), and makes their punches strong enough to kill enemy soldiers in a single blow and knock down solid walls.

 - Armour - Nanites reinforce the surface of the Nanosuit itself, rendering it, and the soldier within, impervious to damage as long as the suit has energy to supply to them.
 Selecting this mode causes damage to be subtracted from the suit's energy meter, with the player's health only taking damage once the energy meter is completely depleted.
+This is the default setting of the Nanosuit; draining the energy while in another mode will cause the suit to revert to Armour mode before recharging.

-The Nanosuit has a fifth ability that can only be activated remotely by the soldier's commanding officer, and only once the soldier's vitals have flatlined: the Nanites superheat themselves, to the point where the Nanosuit and the soldier's corpse are vapourized.
+The Nanosuit has a fifth ability that can only be activated remotely by the soldier's commanding officer, and only once the soldier's vitals have flatlined: the Nanites superheat themselves, to the point where the Nanosuit and the soldier's corpse are vaporized.
 This is done to prevent the advanced Nanosuit technology from falling into enemy hands.

 Enhanced Abilities of Nanosuit 2.0:

 The abilities of the new Nanosuit are divided into two categories, Primary and Secondary.
 Primary abilities are activated like the abilities in the original game, with a manual toggle.
 Secondary abilities are available at any time, regardless of which Primary power is active.
-Primary Abilities:

 - Armour Mode - Functioning nigh-identically to the Armour Mode from the original suit, Nanites reinforce the surface of the suit in order to protect the wearer from physical harm, though it can only keep up an impenetrable defence while the suit has energy in its reserves.
 In this mode, damage is dealt to the player's energy instead of their health.
 The Nanosuit 2.0's Armour Mode is, inexplicably, less advanced than that of the original suit.
 While the original model's Armour Mode was constantly on, and recharged energy to full when not taking damage, 2.0's Armour Mode must be toggled on manually, and constantly drains energy to sustain the armoured effect.
 This is, presumably, to distance the game from the Halo franchise, whose regenerating energy shields were clearly the inspiration for the original Armour Mode.